Sakshi-Sahu1/HackVeda-predictive-Modeling/README.md

 # HackVeda-predictive-Modeling
-# Student Performance Predictive Modeling.
+# Student Performance Predictive Modeling

 ## Project Overview
 This project builds predictive models to predict student math scores based on various demographic and educational factors using the Student Performance dataset from Kaggle.